 Lydia has managed services and large teams in the fields of substance misuse, forensic mental health and criminal justice which has resulted in her gaining skills and knowledge in helping individuals to manage communication and work-related issues at all levels of the workforce.
 She has a long career in working with addictions and with people from disadvantage groups as well as careers in paediatric and general adult nursing.
 Her interests are trauma, chronic illnesses, abuse, challenging behaviours, gender issues and relationships.
 She has extensive experience working with addiction and mental health and has successfully worked with clients to achieve and sustain recovery.

 Lydia has trained as an integrative addictions psychologist and is currently in the process of completing her doctorate in existential psychotherapy.
-She has dual membership with the BACP and FDAP, and is bound by and work within, the ethical framework of both organisations as well as The New School of Existential Psychotherapy and Counselling.
+She is a member of the FDAP, and is bound by and works within their ethical framework as well as The New School of Existential Psychotherapy and Counselling.
 Lydia works on an open-ended basis or for an agreed time period, with the aim of enabling the client to enhance their life and to live it more fully.

 Lydia works in private practice at The Awareness Centre in Tooting.